 I told her about my arthritic ankle and she said she has arthritis and takes Tramadol every day and has done since diagnosis.

 She suggested I do the same, I said they make me drowsy and I am driving a lorry I might as well strap a bomb around myself and run naked through a shopping centre!
 She huffed and said I was being stupid.

-I saw her about a month later, I was seeing a different adviser and she was sat at the desk next to me being trained up at a computer, by a colleague for a different part of the job,
+I saw her about a month later, I was seeing a different adviser and she was sat at the desk next to me.
+She was being trained up at a computer by a colleague for a different part of the job,

 she was asleep.

 Don’t make the body more toxic, neutralise it!